 | G | A | Bm | Bm | A | A |

-A big part of the vibe the progression create lies within the bass line, lets take a look at all slash chords:
+A big part of the vibe the progression creates lies within the bass line which is notated as slash chords.

 Bm/A – This descending bass line moves us from Bm to G like this: Bm – Bm/A – G

 D/A – This ascending bass line moves us from D to Bm, like this: D – D/A – Bm